Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Theoretical modeling and parameter estimation

-\addvspace{10pt} Estimation of model parameters from experiments is quite challenging, and system identification has been used quite extensively in the literature on thermoacoustic \cite{polifke2010system, lee2020input}.
-In our study, we implement a simple optimization algorithm which minimizes the error between experimental observations and model predictions.
-We are interested in estimating the model parameters and the initial conditions, expressed as a parameter vector $\mathcal{P}$ = $[\alpha$, $K$, $\eta(0)$, $\dot{\eta}(0)$, $\theta_m$, $\sigma]$.
-In this, we consider $\theta_i(0)$ to be normally distributed with mean $\theta_{m}$ and variance $\sigma^2$; i.e. $\theta \backsim \mathcal{N}(\theta_m,\sigma^2)$.
-Similarly, the frequency $\omega_i$ of the oscillators follows the distribution $g(\omega_i)$ obtained from the power-spectrum of $\dot{q}^\prime$ during the stable or suppressed state of the combustor.
-We construct a vector for the experimental data as $\bold{Y}_\textrm{exp}$= $[p^\prime$, $\dot{q}^\prime]^T$, where $p^\prime$ and $\dot{q}^\prime$ are appropriately normalized.
+Estimating model parameters from experiments is quite challenging.
+Different techniques such as system identification and uncertainty quantification has been used extensively in the thermoacoustics literature \cite{polifke2010system, lee2020input, lee2021system,yu2019data,yu2021data}.
+In our study, we implement an optimization algorithm that minimizes the error between the experimentally obtained dynamics and the modeling results.
+We choose the initial phase distribution as $\theta_i(0) = \theta_m + \epsilon$, where $\theta_m$ is the mean of the phase distribution and $\epsilon$ is represented as $\epsilon \backsim \mathcal{N}(0,\sigma^2)$.
+The frequency distribution $g(\omega)$ of the oscillators is obtained by computing the Fourier transform of the time series of the global heat release rate fluctuations during the state of suppression shown in figure \ref{fig:omega_distribution}.
+The numerical procedure for sampling frequency distribution is given in Appendix of our previous work \citep{singh2022mean}.
+Here, we are interested in estimating the model parameters and the initial conditions, expressed as a parameter vector $\mathcal{P}$ = $[\alpha$, $K$, $\eta(0)$, $\dot{\eta}(0)$, $\theta_m$, $\sigma]$.
+We optimize $\mathcal{P}$ with the intention of matching the features of the model output with the experimental observations.
+We construct a vector for the experimental data as $\textbf{Y}_\textrm{exp}$= $[p^\prime_\textrm{exp}$, $\dot{q}^\prime_\textrm{exp}]^T$, where $p^\prime_\textrm{exp}$ and $\dot{q}^\prime_\textrm{exp}$ correspond to the normalized acoustic pressure and heat release rate oscillations, respectively.
 We next consider a nonlinear system using Eq. \eqref{eq6}: